jmacost5/CPP-528-Project/about.md

 team:
   - name: Jestrii Acosta
     img: ../assets/img/about/Jestrii.heic
     desc: The one who gets to write the descriptions.
-She is Graduating wiuth her masters of Program Evaluation and Data           Analytics degree at ASU in Summer 2022.
+She is Graduating with her masters of Program Evaluation and Data Analytics degree           at ASU in Summer 2022.
     github: https://github.com/jmacost5
   - name: Kara Brick
     img: ../assets/img/about/Kara.jpeg
     desc: Kara will graduate with her MS in Program Evaluation and Data Analytics Summer 2021.
 The President and the big brains of the whole operation.
     github: https://github.com/krbrick
   - name: Rached Fares
     img: ../assets/img/about/Rached.jpg
     desc: The Only Guy in the group who deals with all of us.
-Enrolled to masters of data analytics program at ASU
+Enrolled in the masters of data analytics program at ASU.
     github: https://github.com/Rached-ASU
   - name: Mariam Mohamad
     img: ../assets/img/about/Mariam.jfif
     desc: The Woman Boss that literally manages everything on a whole other time lineand will graduate with her MS in program Evaluation           and Data Analytics in Fall 2022.
     github: https://github.com/Ma112120
   - name: Megan Rowland
     img: ../assets/img/about/Megan.jpeg
     desc: The Team Captain that is able to manage everything related to the project and will graduate with her MS           in program Evaluation and Data Analytics in Fall 2022.
     github: https://github.com/mrowland1

 ---